-definition A radical equation is an equation that has a variable in a radicand
+definition A radical equation is an equation that has a variable in the radicand

 (or a variable with a rational exponent).